dewcservices/CyPDP-DigitalSecurityAndCryptography/Lab/Task 1/README.md

 7. As mentioned, private and public key allow entities to verify their identity through signing.
 As a minimal example, an entity can sign a piece of data with its private key, and then any party can use the entity's public key to verify the signature.
 To put this to practice:
     1. Run ```openssl dgst -sha256 -sign private.key -out /tmp/sign.sha256 message_to_be_encrypted.txt``` to sign the message modified earlier with your private key.
     2. You'll notice that the output of the file is binary.
 The default output format of the OpenSSL signature is binary.
 When transmitting data over the internet, it is good practice to compress it; however, as we will verify the signature locally, we won't worry about that for now.
-    3. Run ```openssl dgst -sha256 -verify public.key -signature message_signed.sha256 message_to_be_encrypted.txt``` to verify the signed message against the original message, by using the public key.
+    3. Run ```openssl dgst -sha256 -verify public.key -signature /tmp/sign.sha256 message_to_be_encrypted.txt``` to verify the signed message against the original message, by using the public key.
-    4. Try changing the signed message, by adding or removing a few characters and then running the verification command as per step 3.
-For example: ```echo 1234 >> /tmp/sign.sha256```
+    4. Try changing the signed message, by removing a few characters from the middle of the file; then, running the verification command as per step 3.

     What do you think will happen when you try to verify the signature?
         <details>